THE HAVES AND THE HAVE NOTS

 The haves and the have nots,

-A title we would give to people most of the time, whether knowingly or unknowingly, simply by observing what they hold or what they don’t.
-For me, this is key.
-Sometimes, knowing where to draw the line between drive, contentment, and discernment.
-Sometimes people have the things they have because they grew up having them.
+Rich or Poor, is a label we would place on people most of the time, whether knowingly or unknowingly, simply by observing what they hold or what they don’t have.
+For me, this is key because sometimes, knowing where to draw the line between drive, desire , ambition contentment, and discernment is what keeps us sane through and through.
+Sometimes, people have the things they have because they grew up having them.
 And as a result, in adulthood, they cannot fashion life without them.
-Then, we have those who grew up not having some of those things, and it became normal not to have them.
-Or it is what drove them to now acquire them.
-Because they only know what life was without them.
-And now they, too, can be counted as those who have.
-Even when growing up, they were classified as those who didn’t have.
+Which means it only becomes natural for them to acquire them.
+For instance if we grew up owning a car or cars, then it only becomes natural owning one when I grow up amongst other life comfortable things.

-So let’s get abit practical.
-And stop being too ambiguous.
+So let’s get more practical.

 The haves and the have-nots.